 2. Staying at campsites usually costs 10-20 EUR per person per night.
-Some campsites will ask extra if you want to take a shower, but it is included in the price in most of the campsites.
+Some campsites will ask extra if you want to take a shower, but it is included in the price of most of the campsites.
 There can also be a washing machine and a dryer as well as a kitchen and dining area, but not in all of them.

 3. How to find campsites?
 There is a website tjalda.is where you can find all the actual information and if the campsites are open, because many will only open during the summer season – starting from June 1st, but others are open earlier.

 We didn’t look at this website but looked for ‘camping’ in Google Maps.
 The best way to know more about them is by reading reviews on Google Maps.
 People will tell you all about it!

 4. If you are planning to travel around for more than 7 days, then you should consider buying a camping card.
 It costs 159 EUR and allows you to stay for a maximum of 28 nights at campsites all over the country (but not in any).
 Read more here: Camping Card